BuddyForms/BuddyForms-Geo-My-WP/readme.txt

 == Changelog ==
+= 1.1.7 = 2 Dic 2019
+* Improved compatibility with WP 5.3
+* Improved compatibility with BF 2.5.9
+* Fixed the save issue.

 = 1.1.6 = 7 Oct 2019
 * Fixed the validation, because it was avoiding to submit the form.
 * Fixed the save issue when the element was single.